Neronsh/Spycy/README.md

 Please ensure writing the right name / surname to avoid any errors Please enter target name: John
 Enter surname: Doe
-Enter company name if known (refine the search): GITHUB Enter the city if known (pages blanches only): Paris
+Enter company name if known (refine the search): Microsoft Enter the city if known (pages blanches only): Paris